Support Our Sponsor

 Economy - overview:

 France is in the midst of transition from a well-to-do modern economy that has featured extensive government ownership and intervention to one that relies more on market mechanisms.
-The government has partially or fully privatized many large companies, banks, and insurers.
-It retains controlling stakes in several leading firms, including Air France, France Telecom, Renault, and Thales, and is dominant in some sectors, particularly power, public transport, and defense industries.
+The government has partially or fully privatized many large companies, banks, and insurers, and has ceded stakes in such leading firms as Air France, France Telecom, Renault, and Thales.
+It maintains a strong presence in some sectors, particularly power, public transport, and defense industries.
 The telecommunications sector is gradually being opened to competition.
 France's leaders remain committed to a capitalism in which they maintain social equity by means of laws, tax policies, and social spending that reduce income disparity and the impact of free markets on public health and welfare.
 The government in 2006 focused on introducing measures that attempt to boost employment through increased labor market flexibility; however, the population has remained opposed to labor reforms, hampering the government's ability to revitalize the economy.
 The tax burden remains one of the highest in Europe (nearly 50% of GDP in 2005).
 The lingering economic slowdown and inflexible budget items probably pushed the budget deficit above the eurozone's 3%-of-GDP limit in 2006; unemployment hovers near 9%.
+With at least 75 million foreign tourists per year, France is the most visited country in the world and maintains the third largest income in the world from tourism.

 GDP (purchasing power parity):